 Des first stepped into the tech world one March in Dublin, Ireland, when his mother purchased an Amiga 500.

-While Des Traynor writes, designs, and leads in various areas of tech, he is primarily known for being one of the four co-founders of Intercom — a service that facilitates communication between businesses and customers across multiple channels.
+While Des writes, designs, and leads in various areas of tech, he is primarily known for being one of the four co-founders of Intercom — a service that facilitates communication between businesses and customers across multiple channels.

 The company was funded with the money the founders made off of another service, Exceptional, which they sold in 2011.

 In 2012, one of Twitter's co-founders invested in Intercom, followed by other influential backers.
-Today, in 2020, Intercom pulls in $150 million in revenue annually.

 First, Des is a firm believer in starting with the problem.
 This is one of the core principles behind Intercom's approach to development.
 The idea behind this strategy is to avoid creating a product for a customer that doesn't exist.